rahkooy/Machine_Learning/README.md

 - Designing a Convolutional Neural Network (CNN) using Keras in the TensorFlow library.
 - Experiments on the CIFAR-10 Dataset, visualizing the performance of the model.

-## Support Vector Machines (SVM)

-**Files: `svm.ipynb` and `svm.py`**

-- Using several built-in Support Vector Machine Classifiers and regressors (SVC, NuSVC, and LinearSVC) on a simple dataset.

-## Train/Test Split

-**Files: `Train_Test.ipynb` and `Train_Test.py`**

-- Basics of splitting the data into training and testing sets manually or via built-in methods in sklearn.
-- Experiments with random examples and visualization of results on a polynomial regressor.

-## Underfitting and Overfitting

-**File: `under-overfit.ipynb`**

-- Building a function that recognizes underfitting and overfitting using mean absolute error on a built-in Decision Tree Regressor in the sklearn library.
-- Experiments using the Iris dataset.